 Carl Cattermole, author of HMP: A Survival Guide in his jail cell

-While we've got our incarcerated correspondent, Bert Burykill, keeping us well-informed on the state of the US prison system, prisons in the UK have always been sort of a mystery to us.
-As it turns out, they are at breaking point--fIlled to the brim with nonces, murderers, rapists and people whose crimes are so repulsive and inhumane no one’s allowed to know what they are for fear of inspiring copycats.
+Prisons in the UK are at breaking point; full to the brim with nonces, murderers, rapists and people whose crimes are so repulsive and inhumane that no one's allowed to know what they are yet for fear of inspiring copycats.
 Or so the authorities would have you believe.
-We're not saying there's a society-wide conspiracy to make prisons seem like hell-portals, but the book ex-con Carl Cattermole has just finished writing, titled simply HMP: A Survival Guide, goes some way to dispelling a lot of the myths surrounding prison life in the UK.
+I'm not saying there's a society-wide conspiracy to make prisons seem like hell-portals, but the book ex-lag Carl Cattermole has just finished writing – titled simply HMP: A Survival Guide – goes some way to dispelling a lot of the myths surrounding prison life.